blee5/aoc2018/README.md

 # AOC 2018 Solutions

 Written in C (because I hate myself).
-Not the best solutions, but they work (at least for my inputs..)
+They're all naive and not the best solutions, but they work (at least for my inputs..)

 Check out [Advent of Code!](https://adventofcode.com/)